Before you visit the island of Ireland, there are some things that you should know so that your vacation is hassle-free and safe.

 WiFi in Ireland

-While it’s possible to get free Wifi in Irish airports, as well as in restaurants, coffee shops and pubs across the country, having continuous Wifi while you travel isn’t possible unless you purchase an international usage plan from your mobile phone carrier or you rent a personal WiFi device like the one that WiFi Candy provides.
+While it’s possible to get free WiFi in Ireland, such as in Irish airports, restaurants, coffee shops and pubs across the country, having continuous WiFi while you travel isn’t possible unless you purchase an international usage plan from your mobile phone carrier or you rent a personal WiFi device like the one that a company like Wificandy provides.

 When you’re leaving Ireland, simply put the device in the packaging that’s provided and drop it in the collection box in Dublin Airport's Terminal 2 (between Cafe Nero and the Arrivals Gate located at Level 1).
 You should do this before heading to the departure gates.